Leveraging Image Matching Toward End-to-End Relative Camera Pose Regression: Related Work

 \textbf{End-to-end relative pose regression (RPR)}.
-A stream of deep learning methods attempts to predict the relative pose directly from two input images, circumventing the need to detect 2D putative matches explicitly.
-Early works \cite{melekhov2017relative,laskar2017camera} used ResNet34 pre-trained for classification on the Imagenet dataset to produce holistic feature vectors that describe the two input images.
+A number of deep learning methods attempt to predict the relative pose directly from input image pairs, circumventing the need to detect 2D putative matches explicitly.
+Early works \cite{melekhov2017relative,laskar2017camera} used ResNet34 pre-trained for classification on the Imagenet dataset to produce holistic feature embeddings that describe the two input images.
 An MLP module was then applied to these feature vectors to regress the relative position, with its magnitude, as well as the relative orientation.
 Subsequent works \cite{abouelnaga2021distillpose, zhou2020learn, winkelbauer2021learning, en2018rpnet,balntas2018relocnet} utilized a similar approach using modified loss functions and architectures.
-All of these methods have a limited cross-scene generalization ability.
+All of these methods have limited cross-scene generalization ability.
+Recent works \cite{zhang2022relpose, lin2023relpose++} have utilized energy-based relative pose models for multi-view pose estimation, demonstrating their efficacy in sparse object-centric scenarios exemplified by the CO3D dataset \cite{reizenstein2021common}.
+Their applicability to more general scenes, however, remains a challenge.

-More recently, \cite{rockwell20228} advocated the use of Vision Transformer (ViT) feature maps \cite{dosovitskiy2020image, vaswani2017attention} for relative pose regression.
+Recently, \cite{rockwell20228} advocated the use of Vision Transformer (ViT) feature maps \cite{dosovitskiy2020image, vaswani2017attention} for relative pose regression.
 They further incorporated quadratic positional encoding to produce an architecture that mimics the Eight-Point Algorithm for essential matrix recovery \cite{hartley1997defense}.
-Lastly, Map-free \cite{arnold2022map} used a residual UNet (ResUNet) architecture to produce a feature map for each image.
+Lastly, The Map-free benchmark~\cite{arnold2022map} suggests baselines with different output parametrizations for RPR, using a residual UNet (ResUNet) architecture to produce a feature map for each image.
 A soft feature matching was obtained by computing a 4D correlation volume followed by softmax.
 This soft matching was then used to warp the features of one image into their corresponding locations in the other image.
 A regression module was finally used to estimate the relative pose.
-Overall, this pipeline is similar to ours, except that we replaced the UNet feature extractor with the more powerful LoFTR architecture and the soft feature matching with a hard one.
-These allow us to significantly improve accuracy and achieve cross scene generalization with limited training data.